ZachKLYeh/Annotation_Viewer/README.md

 When you pressed the "move selected" button

 The application will move all the selected image/annotation pair to output folder.

+Note: We are only moving xml format annotation

 Then you can edit them via LabelImg